-After a moment the blank space after MANUFACTURER: will be filled in with "011" which is the NMRA code for NCE Corporation.
+After a moment the blank space after MANUFACTURER: will be filled in with the NMRA code for the maker of the decoder.
 All manufacturers have different codes.

 If you get a CAN NOT READ CV message the decoder is not responding.
 Check the locomotive, decoder and programming track wiring.
 An older decoder that uses "paged" mode (discussed later) can take up to 15 seconds to read the values.